All Episodes

 Okay.

-I'm doing alright.
+I'm doing all right.

 Also, say please and thank you.

-Say peace and fanku.
+Say please and fancu.

-Don't need to Carl Benjamin, please.
+Donate to Carl Benjamin, please.

 Thank you.

-Oh, thanks for you.
+Oh, thank you.

-Thank you, Mr. Zelensky.
+Please, Mr. Zelensky.

-Bucha 505, you guys must start a very loud campaign of public shaming.
+Buka505, you guys must start a very loud campaign of public shaming.

-Problem with the judiciary is they are shielded uh from public outrage like that because they're selected rather than voted on.
+Problem with the judiciary is they are shielded from public outrage like that because they're selected rather than voted on.

 That's a random name.

-As someone who is culturally Canadian, I'm so sorry to hear that, but ethnically Bulgarian, the girl did nothing wrong.
+As someone who is culturally Canadian, I'm so sorry to hear that.

-The stereotypes are real, I could smell him through the screen.
+I could smell him through the screen.

-Uh they can't keep going if we protest through winter.
+They can't keep going if we protest through winter.

-Master's an engineering degree would have netted me a pittance and been loving life here in Switzerland ever since.
+I left the UK after uni because my master's an engineering degree would have netted me a pittance and been loving life here in Switzerland ever since.

 Keep up the good work, lads.

-Best wishes from a private islander reader.
+Best wishes from a proud islander reader.

 As a former agent of the space hijackers, here are funds for you all to buy a tank like they did years ago.